artsiomkorzun/1brc-walkthrough/Walkthrough.md

 }
 ```

-You can find explanation here: [link](https://questdb.io/blog/1brc-merykittys-magic-swar/).
+You can find an explanation here: [link](https://questdb.io/blog/1brc-merykittys-magic-swar/).

-The idea of this code to remove branches and take best of ILP (instruction-level parallelism).
+The idea of this code is to remove branches and take the best of ILP (instruction-level parallelism).
 Executing more instructions without branches can be faster than executing less with branches taken evenly.
 Branch mispredict hits hard.